Macreall/FileWarden/README.md

 Important notes before downloading:
-- If you work for a company that scans hundreds or thousands of files, then this app is for you.
+- If you work for a company that scans hundreds or thousands of documents, then this app is for you.
 Don't let your folders get cluttered because you don't have time to figure out a structure.
-Create the structure once and enjoy having a cleaner filesystem.
+Create the structure once and enjoy having a cleaner file system.
 - This application is meant to run in the background on startup.
-- When watchFolder is updated with a pdf, it will open a window so you can customize your filename and file save location.
+- When watchFolder is updated with a pdf, it will open a window so you can customize your filename and directory names.

 Application info: